-In this article, we will explore shared ownership staircasing, providing you with information to help make your journey smoother and more predictable.
-We've tackled common questions, and outlined the steps to take when dealing with staircase processes.
+In this article, we will explore Shared Ownership staircasing, providing you with information to help make your journey smoother and more predictable.
+We’ve tackled common questions, and outlined the steps to take when dealing with the staircasing process through shared ownership.

 What is Shared Ownership Staircasing?

 Staircasing is part of the Shared Ownership scheme.
 It allows you to increase your share of ownership in the property over time.

 The benefit of staircasing is:

 - While you gradually decrease the rental portion, you will increase the value of the asset you own as house prices increase.

 - With each additional staircase, your equity could potentially grow.

 As with any financial decision, you should always seek professional advice and understand the terms and commitments of Shared Ownership thoroughly before making a decision.

 Staircasing refers to the process of buying additional shares of your Shared Ownership property.
 Once you have bought your initial share, you can use staircasing to buy more shares, often in increments of 10%.
 You’ll pay a price based on the current market value of the property, assessed by an independent surveyor.

 This process allows you the flexibility to buy more shares when you can afford to, potentially up to 100% ownership.
 The greater the share you own, the less rent you have to pay to the housing association.